yiays/YiaysCom/blog/articles/confession-bot-a-side-project.md

 Anyone with moderator permissions can block users from sending anonymous messages with `/block`, shuffle anon-ids with `/shuffle`, or approve and deny messages in vetting.

-If you want to give other users these powers without making them a moderator `/botmod` them.
+If you want to give other users these powers without making them a moderator, change the command permissions in your server settings.

 ### Privacy policy